cloudnloud/teams/blog.md

 # Blogging - How to write a blog

+# Step 0.1 - create all posters using canva.

+- **hashnode cover poster Recommended dimension is 1600 x 840**
+- **in your blog all posters can be the same youtube thumbinail size,or linkedin post size or facebook post image size**

+Watch the video to understand about how to create poster in canva.

+- [**Canva poster creation Training**] (https://youtu.be/xnHH21CEluM)

 ## Step 1 - Write blog in HashNode

 ** important** - start save all images whatever you using for your blog in folder wise in your ** local laptop or in your google drive without fail**